 Some dog-safe fruits and vegetables high in vitamin C include:

-- Blueberries: A great antioxidant-rich snack.
+- Blueberries: A great antioxidant-rich s

 - Carrots: Crunchy and healthy, these are perfect for training treats.